WebAssembly/spec/interpreter/README.md

 There are also a number of meta commands.
 The `script` command is a simple mechanism to name sub-scripts themselves.
 This is mainly useful for converting scripts with the `output` command.
 Commands inside a `script` will be executed normally, but nested meta are expanded in place (`input`, recursively) or elided (`output`) in the named script.

 The `input` and `output` meta commands determine the requested file format from the file name extension.
-They can handle both `.wast` and `.wasm` files.
+They can handle both `.wasm`, `.wat`, and `.wast` files.
 In the case of input, a `.wast` script will be recursively executed.
 Output additionally handles `.js` as a target, which will convert the referenced script to an equivalent, self-contained JavaScript runner.
 It also recognises `.bin.wast` specially, which creates a script where module definitions are in binary.

 The interpreter supports a "dry" mode (flag `-d`), in which modules are only validated.
 In this mode, all actions and assertions are ignored.
 It also supports an "unchecked" mode (flag `-u`), in which module definitions are not validated before use.